-The compost collective is currently focused on vermicomposting waste from our kitchen and in doing so our building becomes a microcosm of the food cycle: Growing vegetables, herbs and edible flowers on the roof, cooking for the meals-on-wheels in the kitchen, composting the kitchen scraps in the basement and then back up to the roof for fertilization.
+The Food CycleThe compost collective is currently focused on vermicomposting waste from our kitchen and in doing so our building becomes a microcosm of the food cycle: Growing vegetables, herbs, and edible flowers on the roof, cooking for the meals-on-wheels in the kitchen, composting the kitchen scraps in the basement and then back up to the roof for fertilization.

-Worms are a great way to process food waste in the city, they don’t take up too much space, they don’t smell, and they work for scraps of food.
-To boot, their waste is really nutritious for plants.
-The compost collective is currently working on perfecting our technique and hopes to run workshops and supply worms for other compost enthusiasts soon.
+Why VermicompostWorms are a great way to process food waste in the city.
+They don’t take up too much space, they don’t smell, and they work for scraps of food.
+To boot, their waste is incredibly nutritious for plants.
+The compost collective is currently working on refining our composting process, harvesting as much compost as possible, and growing our population of worms.

 SustainabilityMinimizing waste and contributing to a healthy, thriving ecosystem.

 CommunityProviding the community with resources and knowledge to compost at home.

 Local AgricultureProviding the Roulant’s gardens with nutrient-rich vermicompost.

 Get involvedThere are lots of ways to get involved in the Compost Collective!